4neesh/DevBlog/src/posts/012_BigDecimal.md

 <br>
 <h4>How BigDecimal works</h4>
 <p>
-As previously mentioned, BigDecimal provides control over the scale and precision of decimal numbers.
 With the example of 1.23, scale refers to the number of decimal places with a base of 10 (2), and precision refers to the length of arbitrary numbers (3).
 BigDecimal uses the unscaled value (123) and the scale (10<sup>-2</sup>) to create the precision value 1.23<br>
 As BigDecimal employs Base 10 calculations for the decimals, it can precisely represent all 2 decimal placed numbers.
-BigDecimal therefore plays a valuable role with applications that deal with currency representation.
+BigDecimal is typically used within applications that compute with currencies to ensure they are correctly represented.
 </p>
 <strong>Constructors</strong>
 <p>